ssquadteam/GPFlags/README.md

 # GriefPreventionFlags
-GriefPrevention Flags is a plugin to allow players to customize their GriefPrevention claims with claimflags.
+GriefPreventionFlags is a plugin to allow players to customize their GriefPrevention claims with claimflags.

 This is a fork from the original author [BigScary](https://github.com/BigScary/GriefPreventionFlags) and the previous maintainers [ShaneBeee](https://github.com/ShaneBeee/GriefPreventionFlags) and [lewysDavies](https://github.com/lewysDavies/GriefPreventionFlags).